Helpful Hints for Your Admission to the Claudia Black Young Adult Center

 For recreational activities, appropriate apparel includes knee-length shorts and one-piece bathing suits.
 These items may be worn in recreational areas, such as the fitness center, pool, volleyball and basketball courts.
 Sleeveless shirts and tank-tops are not allowed, so it is recommended to bring comfortable t-shirts or short-sleeved workout top.

 There is limited availability/variety of personal toiletry items available for purchase in the Bookstore.
 All personal toiletries brought to The Meadows must be in their original containers.
 Non-alcoholic mouthwash is allowed.
 While emery boards are preferred, nail files or clippers (no longer than 1 ½ inches) are allowed on campus.
 Patients may bring their own electric/battery-operated razors.
-Disposable or safety razors are permitted but will be held by Medical Services’ staff when not in use.
-Medications
+Disposable or safety razors are permitted with Psychiatrist approval.

 Your Primary Counselor will evaluate treatment/recovery related reading materials (no outside reading materials are permitted).
-Please bring personal stationary, an address book, stamps, pens and notebooks.
+Please bring personal stationery, an address book, stamps, pens, and notebooks.
 It is recommended to bring a small amount of cash ($200 or less).

 If you currently have any Advance Directives or Living Will, bring a copy for Medical Records.